mozilla-l10n/localizer-documentation/src/tools/pontoon/glossary.md

 Pontoon supports two types of user comments:
 * *Source string comments* are associated with the source string and displayed in the `COMMENTS` tab in the right column.
-* *Translation comments* are associated with a specific translation and displayed under the corresponding translation in the History panel.
+* *Translation comments* are associated with a specific translation and displayed under the editor in the [translation list](ui.md#translation-list).

 User comments should not be confused with *Resource comments*, which developers can add directly to the resource file.
 This type of comment is displayed in the editing area, along with other information like the [resource path and context](#resource).